 Developed by Adobe, Adobe Digital Editions is a free software that can read DRM-free ePub format books.
 Overall, it has the best user experience among all five eBook readers that we’ve tested.
 It renders the text correctly and clearly and supports multiple bookmarks with a very well designed library management feature.

 3. Sony Reader

 Calibre is another ePub reader that also allows you to edit eBooks.
 It supports ePub format nicely and renders the text and syntax highlighting accurately.
 Calibre is also an open source application that lets you convert ePub format into different other formats including Kindle’s Mobi.

 Another open source program.
 But unfortunately, FBReader doesn’t render the coding syntax as good as the other applications from our test, though it still has some basic features such as bookmarks and library managements, which can be useful.

-There are another two application that are also worth checking out if you are into reading eBooks on your Windows 7 device, Kindle for Windows 7 and Mobipocket.
-Both applications don’t support ePub format natively, but you can always convert them into Mobi format from other tools and read them.
+There is another application that is also worth checking out if you are into reading eBooks on your Windows 7 device, Kindle for Windows 7.
+It doesn’t support ePub format natively, but you can always convert them into Mobi format from other tools and read them.